The two-loop Higgs impact factor: The HEFT amplitudes for Higgs three partons in the Regge limit

-For the $\text{SU}(N_c)$ gauge group we obtain $\frac{d_{AA}}{N_A}=N_c^2(N_c^2+36)/24$, such that $\hat{M}^{(4)}_{\text{cut}}$ is indeed suppressed for large $N_c$.
-To determine such cut, we must perform a genuine calculation of the multi-Regge diagrams by extending the formalism \cite{Caron-Huot:2013fea} to the case of $2\to2$ scattering with one colourless off-shell parton\footnote{It would be wrong to naively impose $\mathbf{T^2_{s-u}}=0$ onto the result for $\hat{M}_{\text{cut}}^{(4)}$ given in \cite{Falcioni:2021buo}, because it would immediately violate the infrared structure of the four-loop amplitudes~\cite{Gardi:2009qi,Becher:2019avh}.
+For the $\text{SU}(N_c)$ gauge group we obtain $\frac{d_{AA}}{N_A}=N_c^2(N_c^2+36)/24$, such that $\frac{d_{AA}}{N_A}-\frac{C_A^4}{24}$ is indeed suppressed for large $N_c$.
+To determine whether $\hat{M}^{(4)}_{\text{cut},\,i}$ vanishes we must perform a genuine calculation of the multi-Regge diagrams by extending the formalism \cite{Caron-Huot:2013fea} to the case of one colourless off-shell parton\footnote{It would be wrong to naively impose $\mathbf{T^2_{s-u}}=0$ onto the result for $\hat{M}_{\text{cut}}^{(4)}$ given in \cite{Falcioni:2021buo}, because it would immediately violate the infrared structure of the four-loop amplitudes~\cite{Gardi:2009qi,Becher:2019avh}.
 Indeed, the derivation in ref.~\cite{Falcioni:2021buo} relies explicitly on colour conservation of four partons.}, which we leave to future work.